-More than 10% of American adults live with irritable bowel syndrome (IBS) and suffer from disruptive symptoms, including bloating, gas, and diarrhea.
-At Preventive Medical Center of Marin in San Rafael, California, Elson M. Haas, MD, and his team of integrative health specialists treat patients with IBS.
-They work to uncover factors contributing to your IBS and offer natural therapies to restore your digestive health with a holistic approach to wellness.
-Call the office or schedule an appointment online today.
+More than 10% of American adults live with irritable bowel syndrome (IBS) and suffer from disruptive symptoms, including abdominal pain, gas and bloating, and diarrhea.
+Many people have digestive complaints like these and do not have IBS.
+At Preventive Medical Center of Marin in San Rafael, California, Elson Haas, MD, and his team of integrative health specialists treat patients with IBS and other gastrointestinal problems.
+They work to uncover the factors contributing to your IBS and general digestive complaints, which may often arise from consuming certain foods and/or the presence of abnormal microbes (bacteria, yeast and parasites).
+PMCM offers natural therapies to restore your digestive health with an integrative approach to wellness.
+Call the office to schedule an appointment today.

 Irritable bowel syndrome is a chronic digestive disorder that can last for years and contribute to a variety of health conditions when left untreated.
 Some of the common signs of IBS include: